nerodrakar/PAREPY/framework_samplingAlgStructuralAnalysis.md

 <h4><i>Parallel process</i></h4>

 <p align = "justify" id = "arch">
-Parallel memory processing is the act of attending to and processing all items simultaneously.
+Parallel achitecture processing is the act of attending to and processing all items simultaneously.
 </p>

 ```python